-Data measured by devices or gathered through clinical questionnaires needs to be validated for correctness to ensure correct action plans for the patient as well as reliable modelling results for the models KADIS, MARVEL and the risk score calculations.
-Several quality checks and detections will be implemented in the POWER2DM Data Integration Platform, such as outlier detection and min-max analysis, in order to overcome statistical issues within the datasets.
+Data measured by devices or gathered through clinical questionnaires needs to be validated for correctness, accuracy and precision to ensure correct action plans for the patient as well as reliable modelling results for the models KADIS and MARVEL.
+Several quality checks and detections will be implemented in the POWER2DM Data Integration Platform, such as anomaly detection, outlier detection and min-max analysis, in order to overcome first order statistical issues within the datasets.
 Moreover, basic data processing will take place in order to guarantee data quality of the available data via API's.
-Both data quality analysis and basic data processing have been made configurable and changeable through configuration.
+Both data quality analysis and basic data processing will be made configurable and changeable via a configuration management system.

 Originally the quantification campaign is carried out with the existing functionality in PatientCoach.
 The PatientCoach functionality was the starting point for this deliverable: the Data Quality Analysis Framework.
-Afterwards, this deliverable has been updated with the adjusted scope for prototype 2, including an indication of which parameters will be in scope for prototype 2 and which are still being considered by the clinical partners for future implementation.
+Afterwards, this deliverable has been updated with the adjusted scope for prototype 1, including an indication of which parameters will be in scope for prototype 1 and which are not, as well as updates on which devices will be used.
+This deliverable will be updated per following prototype.